-I’m a digital nomad- I work from my computer and travel constantly.
-I don’t even like committing to a flight when it’s more than a day or two away.
+I’m a digital nomad.
+I work from my computer and travel constantly.
+Committing to a flight when it’s more than a day or two away is terrifying to me.
 So much can change in a week!
 I might love one destination and be excited about that destination.. but what if I discover another destination I like more?
 Or what if something happens and I want to stay in this city longer?

 General-life-commitments have never been my thing.
 The thought of signing a lease causes me unspeakable anxiety.
 I still get a nervous twitch when I book a flight that leaves tomorrow.